khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ## Themes

-A user may choose between ten different themes to customize the appearance of the application header and navigation sidebar in GitLab.
-Each theme draws inspiration from one of the primary chromatic colors, the neutral palette, or the corporate indigo color.
+A user may choose between ten different themes to customize the appearance of the navigation in GitLab.
+Each theme draws inspiration from one of the hues in the UI palette.

 - Indigo and light indigo share the same `$t-indigo-` variables.
 - Green and light green share the same `$t-green-` variables.